-The Ultimate Guide to Budapest’s Best Ruin Bars
+An Ultimate Guide to the Best Ruin Bars in Budapest

 Ruin bars are a famous fixture in the cultural fabric of the Budapest entertainment scene.
-So much so, that if you ever ask anyone who’s taken a trip here to recommend where to check out for a good time, the word ruin bar will definitely roll off their tongue.
+So much so, that if you ever ask anyone who’s taken a trip here to recommend where to go for a good time, the word ruin bar will definitely roll off their tongue.
 Although popular watering holes amongst wandering souls from afar, they are also loved by locals and are a must-see if you’re seeking an inimitable Budapest experience.
+In this guide, we’ve narrowed down the best ruin bars in Budapest, for you to enjoy.

 Flashback to the early ’90s, the remaining Soviet soldier’s were leaving Budapest, with the buildings which now house these burgeoning bars, left derelict and in despair.
 However, they were saved from the depths of degradation, transformed into quirky drinking dens, slowly rising to the pinnacle of popularity at which they stand to this day.
 Quirky to the core, the selection of ruin bars in the city is extensive, but here are the top picks for the Best Ruin Bars in Budapest.

 This downtown ruin bar has to be one of trendiest in town, becoming the hangout spot for the hippest locals from Budapest, and beyond.
 Set in a 200-year-old residential building, the decor of this place is a perfect clash between minimalism and industrialism.
 The ruggedness exposed bare-brick limestone walls contrast perfectly with the modern style reflected in the seating and bar in the courtyard.
-Which is the centre point for partygoers, who converge there to have a good time.
-What makes Anker’t different is the range of events held here.
-From raves where international DJ’s scratch the decks, to a weekly vegan food market every Sunday, and a whole host of other events.
-Always buzzing with activity, good music, drinks and a cool crowd.
-These are some of the key ingredients which have made Anker’t the idyllic spot, for people seeking an authentic Hungarian ruin bar experience.
+I’ts always buzzing with activity, good music, drinks and a cool crowd.
+The key ingredients which have made Anker’t the idyllic spot, for people seeking an authentic Budapest ruin bar experience.

 Details: Budapest, Paulay Ede u.
 33, 1061 | Open: Mon-Tue: 2PM-2AM, Wed, Thur, Sat: 2PM-3AM, Fri: 2PM-5AM, Sun: 4PM-2AM.

-Located a stone’s throw away from Kalvin Square, this ruin bar probably stands out the most from its counterparts.
-Why?
-Well because it is one of the only ruin bars in Budapest that opens as early as 10AM.
-So if you’re a daytime person, not a big drinker, or a party animal, you can actually pop down for breakfast, and get a taste of the ruin bar experience.
-The space in which this bar is set is quite the sight to behold, with a plethora of weird and wonderful objects plastered across the walls and in every direction you look.
+Located a stone’s throw away from Kalvin Square, the space in which this bar is set is quite the sight to behold, with a plethora of weird and wonderful objects plastered across the walls.
 This ensemble consists of sculptures, contemporary art, old chandeliers and other unique pieces.
 Although the English translation for Csendes is “quiet”, this spot is super lively with a jam-packed calendar of activities.
 From live jazz, funk and soul music on the weekends, to meetups and more.
-One of the most intriguing ruin bars, it’s 100% worth the visit next time you’re in town.
+This ruin bar opens at 10AM, alot earlier than most of the ruin bars in Budapest.
+So if you fancy a daytime drink you know where to go.

 Details: Budapest, Ferenczy István u.
 5, 1053 | Open: Mon-Wed: 10AM-12AM, Thur-Fri: 10AM-2AM, Sat: 2PM-2AM and Sun: 4PM-4AM.

-If you’re a fan of the ruin bar concept, and not the wild party’s these places are associated with, then Mazel Tov provides the perfect ruin bar experience that you’ll not only find palatable but love.
-More upscale than it’s counterparts, Mazel Tov is set in the heart of Budapest’s Jewish Quarter, inside a building which appears rough and rugged on the outside.
-Don’t let the exterior fool you, the inside space is super stylish, with plentiful seats, wooden tables which blend perfectly with the hanging greenery that adorns the four corners of this delightful space.
+If you’re a fan of the ruin bar concept, and not the wild party’s these places are associated with.
+Then Mazel Tov will provide the best Budapest ruin bar experience.
+More upscale than it’s counterparts, Mazel Tov is set in the heart of Budapest’s Jewish Quarter.
+The outside appears rough and rugged on the outside, but don’t let the exterior fool you.
+The inside space is super stylish, with plentiful seats, wooden tables.
+This blends perfectly with the hanging greenery, a prominent feature of the courtyard.
 At Mazel Tov, the cheap drinks have been swapped for swanky cocktails, and a food menu packed with a tasty selection of middle eastern treats.
 So if you fancy a more subtle ruin bar experience, head to Mazel Tov, you’ll love it.
 L’chaim.

 Details: Budapest, Akácfa u.
 47, 1072 | Open: Sat-Wed: 10AM-1AM, Thur-Fri: 10AM-2AM.

-Doboz is the ruin bar of choice for those looking to unleash their inner party animal, and get down on the dancefloor till the early morn.
+Doboz is the ruin bar of choice for those looking to unleash their inner party animal.
 Arguably the largest in the city, this ruin bar complex is a haven for hedonism, with thousands of people passing through it’s doors to party.
-The settings are live, with neon lights and DJ’s serenading people with sounds of music.
-At the centre of this spot is a huge courtyard, where there is a 300-year-old tree slap bang in the middle.
-Dotted around you’ll see stands where you can get food, and as this super ruin pub is multi-levelled, you can stroll around find a side room with a theme that tickles your fancy.
+The settings are live, with neon lights and DJ’s delivering the vibes.
+At the centre of this spot is a huge courtyard with a 300-year-old tree slap bang in the middle.
+Dotted around you’ll see stands where you can get food.
+So get some food, drinks and be ready to get down on the dancefloor till the early morn.

 Details: Budapest, Klauzál u.
 10, 1072 | Open: Tue: 5PM-2AM, Wed-Thur: 5PM-5AM, Fri: 5PM-6AM.